-MCCC's Culture and Current Affairs Speakers Series, which features MCCC faculty, staff, students, alumni and community members with expertise on a variety of cultural, political or social topics of importance and interest, covered a wide variety of prevalent news items in 2014-15.
-Among them were presentations or panel discussions on these topics:
+MCCC's Culture and Current Affairs Speakers Series, which features MCCC faculty, staff, students, alumni and community members with expertise on a variety of cultural, political or social topics of importance and interest, covered a wide variety of relevant news items in 2015-16.
+Among them were presentations or panel discussions on topics such as the refugee crisis, "Terrorism and Democracy" and the Flint water crisis.